deepdrive/deepdrive/README.md

 python install.py
 ```

-If you run into issues starting the sim - try starting it directly.
-The default location is in your user directory in <kbd>DeepDrive/sim</kbd>
+If you run into issues, try starting the sim directly as Unreal may need to install some prerequisetes.
+The default location is in your user directory under <kbd>DeepDrive/sim</kbd>

 ## Usage